monenavarro/monenavarro/README.md

  </div><p> &nbsp </p>

 ### About me:
 An ambitious, highly driven and committed tech enthusiast; with a solid foundation in software development and programming principles, courtesy of Makers Academy Bootcamp.
+Enthralled by Front-End Development particularly, due to it's visually creative nature.
 Competent in encompassing an Agile workflow and implementing a succinct and precise Test Driven Development process, applying personally developed testing frameworks in addition to well known frameworks such as Jasmine and RSpec.
 An open-minded and excellent team-member with strong transferable skills.

 ### Projects: